-The series’ Web site, www.kqed.org/imagemakers, offers detailed descriptions of each episode, links to each filmmaker’s Web site, and opportunities for viewers to leave comments, vote for their favorite films and view some of the films again on the Web.
+The online destination for the series, kqed.org/imagemakers, offers detailed descriptions of each episode, and opportunities for viewers to leave comments, vote for their favorite films and view some of the films again online.

 ImageMakers airs Saturdays at 7:30pm on KQED 9 as well as part of KQED’s independent film block IndieNOW on Mondays at 10pm.
 Repeat broadcasts can be seen on KQED’s digital channels.

 ImageMakers is made possible by the members of KQED.